 How to become a landlord and manage a rental property

 Managing a rental can be a lot of work, but with the right advice and tools, it can be easy.
+Consider these screening techniques.

 Maybe you've just invested in your first rental property or you're in the process of renting out a home you used to live in.
 Either way, you're a first-time landlord and you might not know where to begin.
-Managing a rental can be a lot of work, but with the right advice and tools, it can be easy.
+Managing a rental property can be a lot of work, but with the right advice and tools, it can be easy.

 First, you'll want to find renters to rent your vacant unit.
 This might require some prep work if you're new to this and you may want to check out the latest rental trends.
 To start, make sure your property is in tip-top condition.
 Complete any maintenance that needs to be done, such as painting the walls or updating appliances.
 Next, take photos of every room in the property, as well as the exterior.
-Then its time to list the unit.
+Then it's time to list the unit.

-- List your property in multiple places,
+- List your property in multiple places.

 - Create and follow a thorough screening process.